Abhishekvrshny/abhishekvrshny.github.io/_posts/2020-09-24-request-hedging.markdown

 {% endhighlight %}

 ### Why not use http `transport` timeouts?
 Now, this is an interesting question and an alternate approach to solve this problem could have been to use [http transport](https://golang.org/pkg/net/http/#Transport) timeouts like [Dialer Timeout](https://golang.org/pkg/net/#Dialer.Timeout), [TLS Handshake Timeout](https://golang.org/pkg/net/http/#Transport.TLSHandshakeTimeout) and ResponseHeaderTimeout.

-Before we talk about the reasons for not using those, [here](https://blog.cloudflare.com/the-complete-guide-to-golang-net-http-timeouts/) is a good primer on `net/http` timeouts in golang.
+[Here](https://blog.cloudflare.com/the-complete-guide-to-golang-net-http-timeouts/) is a good primer on `net/http` timeouts in golang.

 ![Client Timeouts](https://blog.cloudflare.com/content/images/2016/06/Timeouts-002.png)